practicingruby/practicing-ruby-paid/posts/monthly/2012-09-modules.md

 end
 ```

-While the metaprogramming aspects of this may be a bit noisy to read if you're
+While the metaprogramming techniques used here may look a bit opaque if
-not familiar with them, this is fairly vanilla dynamic Ruby code.
+you're not familiar with them, this is fairly vanilla dynamic Ruby code.
 If you're
 curious about how it works, go ahead and try it out on your own machine to verify
 that it does work as expected.